jessiejia0809/truman/docs/setting-up-truman/defining-your-simulation/frequently-asked-questions.md

 # Frequently Asked Questions

 <details>
-<summary>I uploaded my new simulation pictures into the project file directory `**/input**` and the file names in my csv files exactly match the file names of my pictures, but I still don't see the new pictures loaded in my simulation.
+<summary>I uploaded my new simulation pictures into the project file directory **`/scenarios/<scenario name>`** and the file names in my csv files exactly match the file names of my pictures, but I still don't see the new pictures loaded in my simulation.
 What should I do?</summary>

 Check that you have defined the CDN URL value properly.